faigdavid/UTM-MVC-Project/phase1/MemberBio.md

 Mountain Dew and Pizza powered computer science student who enjoys playing games for most of his life, who has some experience in Android development (entry level).
 He is a very flexible person, willing to do test cases if no one in the team wants to do them.
-This person is also the creater of the religion "benism".
+This person is also the creater of the religion "Benism".

 Dmitry Vasin